ridhap/A-Case-Study-on-Suicide-in-India-using-Machine-Learning/README.md

+### A-Case-Study-on-Suicide-in-India-using-Machine-Learning

-In this Suicide Case Study, I tried to solve the following data analysis and prediction :-
+**In this Suicide Case Study, I tried to solve the following data analysis and prediction :-

 -Total suicides in India,